appnexus/appnexus-html5-lib/README.md

 <br /><br />
 ## Deploying

+Make sure to bump the version number in packages.json and then build.

-The appnexus-html-lib.min.js need to be placed on the CDN in a folder corresponding to its version number. for example `https://acdn.adnxs.com/html5-lib/0.0.3/appnexus-html5-lib.min.js`.
+The appnexus-html-lib-host.min.js need to be placed on the CDN in a folder corresponding to its version number. for example `https://acdn.adnxs.com/html5-lib-host/1.0.1/appnexus-html5-lib-host.min.js`.

 The templates also need to be updated in both sand and prod using the `/template` API.